 Lack Of Sleep: 11 Signs You’re Not Getting Enough Sleep

-Ever felt the dizziness during the daytime?
+Ever felt dizzy during the daytime?
 Wonder why you just can’t concentrate however hard you try?
 Are you yawning frequently?
 Ever felt irritability taking over your mood?
 Then it’s a no brainer that you’re sleep-deprived.

 Sleep deprivation, simply put, is a lack of sleep that eventually makes you less active and reduces your brainpower when awake.

 Even though occasional sleep deprivation might not be considered any less than a nuisance, it’s the ongoing lack of sleep that might lead to a case of sleep disorder if not any worse.